 Berkeley was highly educated but had an elitist attitude and agreed that the press had been a factor in undermining the monarchy in England.
 The Lords of Trade in England consulted with the King and on 14 December 1683 issued a letter about the matter of printing in Virginia.
 They wrote that “no person may be permitted to use any press for printing upon any occasion whatsoever.”
 The new Royal Governor Lord Effingham arrived in early February of 1684 to enforce this instruction.
 In effect, this meant that printing was not allowed in any Royal colony and Nuthead was thus forbidden to practice his craft.

 But Maryland was a proprietary colony and the Royal edict did not apply there.
 There is strong evidence that Nuthead obtained permission to move to the colony and follow his trade.
 Cofield found evidence that Nuthead was printing in Maryland before March 31, 1684, showing he did not stay long in Virginia after the prohibition.
 Someone in Maryland must have negotiated with Buckner to bring Nuthead to Maryland, and then receive permission from Charles Calvert to allow a press, but it is unclear who that was.
 Nuthead produced legal forms for the government and worked until his death in 1695.
 He is buried somewhere in St. Mary’s City.
 Nuthead had a “Print House” in the 1690s but its location has not yet been identified by archaeologists.
-However, an earlier print shop was located in the Town Center, in the area where the Brome Plantation Slave Quarters once stood.
+However, an earlier print shop was located in the Town Center, in the area where the enslaved quarters of the Brome Plantation once stood.
 Archaeologists found dozens of pieces of printing type there, some in pits dating to the 1680s or early 690s.
 We have rebuilt that structure to interpret the Nuthead Press.
 Garrett Van Sweringen built that structure and this is a curious link.
 The original type was found at the Van Sweringen Council Chamber site.
 It seems that Nuthead printed for some undetermined length of time at both locations.
 Could the entrepreneurial and innovative Van Sweringen have been the patron bringing Nuthead to Maryland?
 No documents confirm that but type found at two Van Sweringen properties is certainly suggestive.

 Signature of Dinah Nuthead showing her mark, a Capital D